gmr/conserl/doc/conserl_kv.md

 <ul class="definitions"><li><code>Prefix = list()</code></li><li><code>Result = {ok, list()} | {error, Reason}</code></li></ul>

-Return the values for all keys with the supplied prefix passing in aditional query arguments, such as 'dc'.
+Return the values for all keys with the supplied `Prefix` passing in aditional query arguments, such as `dc`.
 <a name="keys-1"></a>

 ### keys/1 ###